 Forensic services are mental health services which specialise in providing assessment, treatment and risk management of people with complex mental health conditions which are linked to offending or seriously harmful behaviour.

 A key priority for the NLFC is to address inequalities in access, experience, and outcomes for the people who use forensic services.
-NLFC recognises the incredible contribution that small voluntary, community and faith groups already make in response to health inequalities across the three Integrated Care Systems (ICS) in North East London (NEL), North West London (NWL) and North Central London (NCL).
+NLFC acknowledges the valuable contribution that small voluntary, community and faith groups already make in response to health inequalities across the three Integrated Care Systems (ICS) in North East London (NEL), North West London (NWL) and North Central London (NCL).

 The NLFC is seeking to invest in voluntary sector, community, and grassroot organisations, to build relationships and work together to tackle inequalities and improve quality outcomes for the people who use forensic services.